-Gray Chynoweth who, along with Liz Hitchcock, had delivered a proposal for the theater prior to the Palace, was enjoying hors d’oeuvres while chatting with Palace CEO Peter Ramsay and State Rep. Matt Wilhelm.
+Gray Chynoweth who, along with Liz Hitchcock, had delivered a proposal for the theater prior to the Palace, was enjoying hors d’oeuvres while chatting with Palace CEO Peter Ramsey and State Rep. Matt Wilhelm.

 “Ideas are worth a pinch and execution is worth a pound, and we’re so proud about what Peter has done for the resurgence and revival of the Rex Theatre,” Chynoweth said.